MrYsLab/python_banyan/docs/gpio_intro.md

  called Banyan GPIO Gateways.
 These specialized components translate OneGPIO messages to and from a specific hardware platform.
-The OneGPIO project includes fully functional Banyan Gateways for the Arduino, ESP-8266 and Raspberry Pi.
+The OneGPIO project includes fully functional Banyan Gateways for the Arduino, ESP-8266, and Raspberry Pi.

 A single OneGPIO control component can control a single hardware target, or multiple targets simultaneously without any code changes.

 All OneGPIO Gateways
-are derived from a Gateway Base class making it easy to create new Banyan Gateways.
+are derived from a Gateway Base class, making it easy to create new Banyan Gateways.